 “The average rate of vertebrate species loss over the last century is up to 114 times higher than the background rate.
 Under the 2 E/MSY rate, the number of species that have gone extinct in the last century would have taken […] between 800 and 10,000 years to disappear” they write.
 “These estimates reveal an exceptionally rapid loss of biodiversity over the last few centuries, indicating that a sixth mass extinction is already under way.”

-The study looks at anthropic related extinction of species rather than number of individuals, meaning that the data mined by the team consists of whole populations, whole species or genera of animals that go extinct, not how many individuals of which species disappear.
+The study looks at the anthropic related extinction of species rather than the number of individuals, meaning that the data mined by the team consists of whole populations, whole species or genera of animals that go extinct, not how many individuals of which species disappear.
 They calculated a “highly conservative modern extinction rate” by using the data exclusively on species listed as extinct (EX), and a “conservative extinction rate” by that also includes both extinct in the wild (EW) and presumed-extinct (PE) species.
 In terms of biological impact and the provision of ecosystem services, they consider EW and PE species to be functionally equivalent to EX species: even if some individuals still exist, their abundance is not sufficient to have a substantial influence on ecological function and processes, and it’s unlikely that the species will recover.

 The findings show that current extinction rates vastly exceed what the team considered as being the natural average.
 This is especially troubling as they set the average value at double what was previously estimated, and the data on vertebrate extinctions was treated in the “most conservative plausible way”.
 The paper goes on to say that it’s very likely that the calculations underestimate the severity of the extinction crisis, as the team aimed to place a realistic “lower bound” on humanity’s impact on biodiversity, so they were looking for the best-case scenario of what is happening to ecosystems around the world.